Melious

 Data residency

-If you need a narrower guarantee than "EU" — for example "only providers in Germany" — that's a constraint the router can enforce internally, but there's no public request field for it yet.
+If you need a guarantee narrower than "EU" — "only providers in Germany", say — the router can enforce it internally, but there's no public request field for it yet.
 Tell us if you need it.

 How routing picks between them